textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 }
 ~~~

-We've used `register_callback()` to define our callback function, and in this case we've employed the `$event`/`$step` combination for targeting the **Status** widget in the **Write** panel.
+We've used `register_callback()` to define our callback function, and in this case we've employed the `$event`/`$step` combination for targeting the **Status** element in the **Write** panel.
 The function then pulls the default record set, defines a new status button option for inclusion, tacks it on the end and returns (outputs) the resulting altered list.

 ## Events and steps reference